ty-grubber/crystal-games/README.md

 # Hidden Rivals Treasure Hunt

-This is a tracker app for playing Hidden Rivals Treasure Hunt in Pokemon Crystal.
+This is a tracker app for playing Hidden Rivals Treasure Hunt in Pokémon Crystal.

 This app was developed using [Svelte](https://svelte.dev) and includes the Svelte Material UI (SMUI) component library for its designs